sl3368/NeuroProject-PMDD/doc/project_log.md

 -While reading more about Bayesian non-parametrics, an idea came to me about using this in conjunction with VAE to work as a flexible image classifier.

--Working on understadning Kingma's code to attempt hashing out this idea, need to work out inference with the CRP.
+-Working on understadning Kingmas code to attempt hashing out this idea, need to work out inference with the CRP.

 #2016-02-11